The Seesaw Evaded Modular Dirac Framework

 Discrete flavour symmetries\,\cite{Ishimori:2010au, Altarelli:2010gt} have long been explored to address these questions, but such models typically require multiple flavon fields with carefully aligned vacuum expectation values\,(vevs), thereby adding complexity.
 Many of them rely on the seesaw mechanism\,\cite{Yoshimura:1978ex}, which usually assumes Majorana neutrinos.
 However, the Majorana nature remains experimentally unconfirmed due to the non observation of neutrinoless double beta decay\,($0\nu\beta\beta$)\,\cite{Schechter:1981bd}.
 This motivates us to explore Dirac neutrino frameworks.

 In such scenarios, the smallness of neutrino masses can be achieved via the Dirac seesaw mechanism\,\cite{Lindner:2001hr}, analogous to the Majorana case.
-While well motivated, these constructions often require additional symmetries to forbid tree-level Yukawa couplings and remain structurally similar to the conventional Majorana seesaw.

-Motivated by these challenges, we argue that small neutrino masses can also be generated in a Dirac framework without invoking any seesaw mechanism.
-However, in such non seesaw scenarios, the burden of producing sub eV neutrino masses falls entirely on the couplings, which then must be unnaturally small.
+While well motivated, we argue that small neutrino masses can also be generated in a Dirac framework without invoking any seesaw mechanism.
+However, in such non seesaw scenarios, the renormalisable tree level term is generally allowed, and reproducing sub eV neutrino masses then requires the tree level Yukawa couplings to be unnaturally small.
+Therefore, any realistic non seesaw Dirac model must first forbid the tree level Dirac Yukawa and then generate neutrino masses through a suitably suppressed higher dimensional operator.

-Interestingly, in one of our earlier works\,\cite{Dey:2024ctx}, we constructed a Dirac model without seesaw in which tiny neutrino masses emerge naturally from the interplay of flavon vevs and the cutoff scale, thereby avoiding both the seesaw mechanism and unnaturally suppressed couplings.
-While successful, that setup required an extended scalar sector, reducing its minimality.
+Interestingly, in one of our earlier works \cite{Dey:2024ctx}, we constructed a Dirac model without a seesaw mechanism, in which the tree level term was forbidden by discrete symmetries.
+In that setup, tiny neutrino masses emerged naturally from the interplay of flavon vevs and the cutoff scale, thereby avoiding both the seesaw mechanism and unnaturally small Yukawa couplings.
+While successful, that construction required an extended scalar sector, reducing its minimality.

 A natural way to overcome this limitation is to leverage the power of modular symmetry\,\cite{Feruglio:2017spp, narayanan2019modular, Ding:2023htn, Kobayashi:2023zzc}, where both matter fields and Yukawa couplings transform under a finite modular subgroup $\Gamma_N$, with Yukawa couplings represented by modular forms.
 This framework substantially reduces the need for flavon fields and provides a minimal and elegant approach to understanding lepton masses and mixing.
 Although most studies implement modular symmetry in a supersymmetric (SUSY) context, low energy SUSY remains experimentally elusive, motivating the exploration of non SUSY modular frameworks.
 Recently `Qu' and `Ding' showed that modular symmetries can be consistently formulated in a non holomorphic framework\,\cite{Qu:2024rns}, enabling their application in non SUSY models\,\cite{Nomura:2024vzw, Zhang:2025dsa, Qu:2025ddz, Nomura:2025raf, Priya:2025wdm, Abbas:2025nlv, Li:2024svh, Nomura:2024nwh, Nomura:2024atp}.
-This non holomorphic modular approach therefore offers a minimal and predictive framework for flavour model building, while simultaneously reducing the reliance on an extended scalar sector.
+This non holomorphic modular approach therefore offers a predictive framework for flavour model building, while simultaneously reducing the reliance on an extended scalar sector.